-An aggressive table tennis player normally plays the table up close.
+An aggressive table tennis player typically plays with the table up close.
 They will try to pick up the ball right after the bounce.
-This makes for a faster-paced game.
+It makes for a faster-paced game.
 You can slow down the game by chopping the ball more.
-This should keep him from attacking as much.
+It should keep him from attacking as much.

 Aggressive in forehand attack

-Players who are good at forehand attack often use footwork to move and try to hit the ball by forehand.
+Players who are good at forehand attack often use footwork to move and hit the ball by forehand.
 Therefore, curbing the opponent’s footwork movement becomes a strategy to beat the opponent.

-Although it is more dangerous to return the ball to the opponent’s forehand, for most players, their consciousness has always considered moving to the backhand.
+Although it is more dangerous to return the ball to the opponent’s forehand, most players consciously move to the backhand.

-So focus on attacking the opponent’s forehand first, and then hit to the opponent’s backhand when they are not expecting.
-In this way, the opponent may not be able to move at the right time, and the quality of the return ball will not be good enough.
+So focus on attacking the opponent’s forehand first, and then hit the opponent’s backhand when they are not expecting.
+In this way, the opponent may not be able to move at the right time, and the return ball’s quality will not be good enough.

-In addition, the cooperation of long and short balls is also very effective.
-Because the long ball is often of topspin, so use the short ball or flick to make the opponent move close to the table, and attack to his backhand.
+Besides, the cooperation of long and short balls is also very effective.
+Because the long ball is often of topspin, so use the short ball or flick to make the opponent move close to the table and attack his backhand.